Final report for FW24-012

 month at the nearby Waimanalo research station to introduce the

 project.
-Additionally, in the ninth month, we will organize a
+Additionally, we organized a

 field day at Elko Evans' farm to demonstrate the results.